 Bitcoin is a cryptocurrency created by Satoshi Nakamoto, whose true identity remains unknown to this day.
-Satoshi released the Bitcoin white paper in 2008, and the 1st transaction took place on January 3, 2009.
+Satoshi released the Bitcoin white paper in 2008, and the 1st transaction took place between Satoshi and Hal Finney on January 3, 2009.

 On April 23, 2011, Satoshi disappeared with around 1,000,000 Bitcoin, leaving the future of the currency in the hands of its believers.
-No one has heard from Satoshi since her disappearance, and not a single 1 of her Bitcoin have ever been sold.
+No one has heard from Satoshi since their disappearance, and not a single 1 of their Bitcoin have ever been sold.

 But does Bitcoin have any real value?
 And, why do so many people think it does?